A view of downtown

 EOS ENERGY ENTERPRISES, INC.

-Eos, a manufacturer of zinc-based batteries, is a leader in creating commercially proven, long-duration energy storage solutions for companies, utilities and municipalities.
-Its technology is safer, easier to build and more cost-efficient and sustainable than lithium-ion batteries which currently dominate the market.
+Eos Energy Enterprises, Inc., an American manufacturer of zinc-based batteries, is a leader in creating commercially proven, long-duration energy storage solutions for companies, utilities and municipalities.
+Its technology is safer, easier to build and more cost-efficient and sustainable than the lithium-ion batteries currently dominating the market.

 Employees of The Efficiency Network, a Pittsburgh climate tech company